Customizing Your Api.ai Assistant with Intent and ContextBy Patrick Catanzariti

-To create an intent, log into the agent you would like to add the new functionality to in the Api.ai Console Page and click on either the “Create the first one” link, the “Create Intent” button next to the “Intents” heading at the top of the page or the “Intents” plus icon in the left hand side menu (you’ll need to click the hamburger icon to open that):
+To create an intent, log into the agent you’d like to add the new functionality to in the Api.ai Console Page and click on either the “Create Intent” button next to the “Intents” heading at the top of the page or the “Intents” plus icon in the left hand side menu:

-For the sample intent for this demo’s assistant, we’d like to teach him to cheer people up when they’re feeling down with movie quotes, jokes and other things.
-To start, we will call the new intent “Cheer me up” and write our first trigger sentence underneath “User says”.
+The sample intent for this demo’s assistant is to teach our assistant to cheer people up when they’re feeling down with movie quotes, jokes and other things.
+To start, call the new intent “Cheer me up” and write your first trigger sentence underneath “User says”.
 The first sentence I’ve added below is “Cheer me up”.
 Hit the Enter key or click “Add” to add your sentence:

-We can add in parameters into our actions too, however I will cover that in detail within my next article on Api.ai!
+You can add in parameters into your actions too, but I’ll cover that in detail within our next article on Api.ai!

 Guiding Via Speech Response

-After our user has told the agent that they’d like to be cheered up, we want to guide the conversation into the user telling the agent more about what they’d like.
-To do so, we provide speech responses in the form of questions within the “Speech Response” section.
+After your user has told the agent they’d like to be cheered up, you want to guide the conversation towards the user, telling the agent more about what they’d like.
+This helps provide the illusion of intelligence while limiting how much the chatbot needs to handle.
+To do so, you provide speech responses in the form of questions within the “Speech Response” section.
 For example, “Let’s cheer you up!
 Would you like a joke or a movie quote?”

-Finally, we click the “Save” button next to our intent name to save our progress.
+Finally, click the “Save” button next to your intent name to save your progress.

 Testing Your Agent

-The agent responds back with one of our trained responses as intended.
-We can also have variations on the phrasing of the statement, often Api.ai will still work it out.
-For example, “Make me smile please”, “Say something to make me smile” or “I feel sad right now” will result in our intent running too:
+The agent responds back with one of your trained responses as intended.
+After you’ve provided the phrase once, Api.ai learns!
+It will then allow you to have variations on the phrasing of the statement.
+For example, “Make me smile please”, “Say something to make me smile” or “I feel sad right now” will result in your intent running too:

 One thing you might notice if you used a statement like “I’m sorry to hear that!
 How can I help you feel better?” is that it isn’t quite specific enough to guide the user.
-If they aren’t aware of the options of either “movie quote” or “joke”, then they might ask for something we don’t have covered!
-Over time, we can train up our agent to understand many other concepts, however for now I’d recommend being specific with your questions!
+If they aren’t aware of the options of either “movie quote” or “joke”, then they might ask for something you haven’t covered!
+Over time, you can train up your agent to understand many other concepts.
+However, for now I’d recommend being specific with your questions!

 To create a context, click the “Define contexts” link at the top of the Api.ai console for your intent:

-Here we will have a section for input contexts and a section for output context.
+Here you’ll have a section for input contexts and a section for output context.
 Input contexts tell the agent in which context the intent should be run.
-For our first intent, we want it to run any time, so we leave input contexts blank.
+For your first intent, you want it to run any time, so leave input contexts blank.
 Output contexts are what set up an intent to be picked up in future messages.
-This is the one we want:
+This is the one you want:

-If we then test out our agent by asking them to “Cheer me up” once more, the result shows our context is now appearing too:
+If you then test out your agent by asking them to “Cheer me up” once more, the result shows your context is now appearing too:

 Filtering Intents With Contexts

-Our agent now understands that there is a conversation context of “cheering-up”.
-We can now set up an intent to run only if that context has occurred.
-As an example, we will create one possible response to our agent’s question — “A movie quote”.
+Your agent now understands that there’s a conversation context of “cheering-up”.
+You can now set up an intent to run only if that context has occurred.
+As an example, create one possible response to your agent’s question — “A movie quote”.
 Go back to the menu on the left and click the plus icon to create a new intent:

-Then, we scroll down and in our response, we include a range of movie quotes (feel free to include your own favorites):
+Then scroll down and in your response and include a range of movie quotes (feel free to include your own favorites):